-Rising Star participants, both youth and adult, are given a loose-leaf notebook filled with suggestions and guiding worksheets.
+Rising Star participants, both youth and adult, are each given a loose-leaf notebook filled with guiding worksheets and suggestions.
 It's divided into sections dealing with the author's life history, promises for the future, things he or she likes and dislikes about himself, and what others say about him.
 Youth and adult look carefully at the merit of issues raised by these topics, and, based on the evidence, decide what to do to enhance or counter them.

 Youth and adult work independently on their own Rising Star Records.
-We encourage them to discuss the thoughts and feelings that writing in the journal has stimulated.
-We believe this process will bring youth and mentor closer together, while significantly forwarding the youth's progress on his commitments.
+While these Records are private, we encourage them to discuss together the thoughts and feelings that writing in the journal has stimulated.
+We believe this process will bring youth and mentor closer, while significantly forwarding the youth's progress on his commitments.
 It will form a permanent record both can look back upon to see how far they have progressed toward achieving their goals.The Youth Intensive

 A unique element of the Rising Star program is the 4-Day Youth Intensive.

 When finances permit, we take selected youth, who have demonstrated their commitment to themselves and the Rising Star program during their months of participation, on a four-day out-of-town adventure in growth.
 They examine where they are in their progress to maturity, engage in team-building and personal confidence exercises such as a ropes course, and practice an empowering procedure for dealing positively with their inevitable mistakes and broken commitments.

 Research has shown that the whole process can make a profound change for the better in the teen's personality.
 Youth accepted into the Youth Intensive must agree to continue to actively participate in the Rising Star program for an additional year